 There are many campuses to check out for prodigious children who already know they want to pursue higher education.
 Harvard University, Berklee College of Music, MIT, Boston University, Boston College, Northeastern University to name a few.
 Some campuses are prettier than others so if you’re kids are not thinking about college yet, then Harvard University is the ideal (and any Asian parent’s dream!).

 Where to stay in Boston

 Boston is expensive and it’s hard to stay somewhere centrally located without shelling out a few hundred bucks a night for accommodations.
 If you’re visiting Boston for the first time and want to be conveniently located to most of the major sights, then you’ll want to stay:

-Omni Parker House Hotel ended up being the cheapest choice downtown, so we ended up staying there.
-The historic hotel is very convenient to the major sights.
-The rooms were small and there wasn’t a pool or hot tub for the kids (not that we had enough time to go into those since we were too busy sightseeing).
-However, my husband and I liked the historic aspect of the hotel.
+We stayed at the Omni Parker House Hotel, which was very convenient to the major sights.
+We also enjoyed being in the historic hotel and it was one of the cheapest that we could find.
+However, the rooms were small and there wasn’t a pool or hot tub for the kids (not that we had enough time to go into those since we were too busy sightseeing).

-The newest development in Boston, this area has become the center for conventions (houses the Boston Convention Center), entertainment, outdoor areas for gatherings, as well as restaurants, museums, galleries, and shops.
-New hotels can be found here most with new amenities suitable for families, such as swimming pools and hot tubs.
+The newest development in Boston, this area has become the center for conventions, (houses the Boston Convention Center), entertainment, outdoor areas for gatherings, as well as restaurants, museums, galleries, and shops.
+New hotels can be found here most with new amenities suitable for families, such as swimming pools, hot tubs,

 The further out you go from Boston, the less expensive the accommodations will be.
 This may be worth it if you plan to be at the hotel for extended periods of time (if you have toddlers or younger kids that can’t walk much and need naps).
 Check out areas that are easily accessible by T to the major sights and has its own unique vibe, including the Back Bay, Brookline, and Dorchester.